Cisco AnyConnect VPN Client Arbitrary Program Execution Vulnerability

 Exploitation allows attackers to execute arbitrary code in the context of the currently logged-on user.
 To exploit this vulnerability, a targeted user must load a malicious Web page created by an attacker.
 An attacker typically accomplishes this via social engineering or injecting content into compromised, trusted sites.

 Additionally, in a default configuration, a targeted user must have this control already installed or must accept several warning prompts at the time that the attack is taking place.
-If the control is already installed, all an attacker has to do to exploit the vulnerability is embed a link to an executable which will be downloaded and executed.
+This control is not on the white list included with Internet Explorer 7.0.
+More information can be found at the following URL.

 Cisco AnyConnect VPN client versions prior to 2.3.185 for Windows, 2.5.3041 and 3.0.629 for Linux and Apple Mac OS X are vulnerable.